alibabacloud-howto/image-search-workshop/README.md

     mvn clean install

     # Run the project
-    java -jar target/web-image-search-engine.jar
+    mvn spring-boot:run
     ```

-    Ofcourse, you can use IDE (e.g. IntelliJ IDEA) to import, build and run this project.
+    Of course, you can use an IDE (e.g. IntelliJ IDEA) to import, build and run this project.

-    For tips, you can use the following command just to build the project.
+    > Note: you can use the following command to only build the project (skip tests):
-    ```
+    ```bash
     mvn package -Dmaven.test.skip=true
     ```

-2. Try it!
+2. Try the demo

-    1. Configure
+    1. Configure the demo
-        * Open your web browser and access http://localhost:8080/
+        * Open your web browser and access to "http://localhost:8080/".
         * If this is the first time you use the application, you will be redirected to the configuration page.
-        * Enter your access key and "Product Search instance" details.
+        * Enter your access key and "Product Search instance" details (you can ignore "OSS Base image URL").

-    2. Access the *Manage objects* page
+    2. Access to the *Manage objects* page
         * You can add/update/delete products here.
         * It displays all the sample products registered in the database.